Chatterino/chatterino2/README.md

 Current releases are available at [https://chatterino.com](https://chatterino.com).
 Windows users can also install Chatterino [from Chocolatey](https://chocolatey.org/packages/chatterino).

+## Automated installation

+You can view a guide on how to automatically install and deploy Chatterino [here](../master/ENTERPRISE_DEPLOYMENT.MD)

 ## Nightly build

 You can download the latest Chatterino 2 build over [here](https://github.com/Chatterino/chatterino2/releases/tag/nightly-build)